whatmakeart/modeling-and-fabrication/content/modules/00-getting-started/0-2-how-suceed-in-this-course/index.md

 ---
-title: "How to Succeed in this Course"
+title: "00.02How to Succeed in this Course"
 date: 2020-01-26T23:11:13Z
 draft: false
 ---